 13. 8% of users delete an app if it overloads them with push notifications.

 The upside of mobile marketing is that you can reach your audience anywhere, but it comes with a responsibility.
-If you don’t regulate how much you notify your customer base, 81% of US smartphone owners disable at least some or all push notifications according to mobile usage statistics.
-Better to play it on the safe side than have no notifications at all.
+According to mobile usage statistics, if you don’t regulate how much you notify your customer base, 81% of US smartphone owners disable at least some or all push notifications.
+It’s better to play it safe than have no notifications at all.

 14. Global mobile in-app advertising revenues were estimated to surpass $117 billion in 2020.